tarlepp/how-to-use-phpunit/README.md

 Note that this command must be run on the same directory where you cloned or unzipped project source files.

+Also note that installation is made via [composer](https://hub.docker.com/_/composer/) container - so no need for extra installations to get that working.

 ### Notes for Windows environment